-Finally, we set our new configuration to the cell and that's it.
+Finally, we set our new configuration to the cell.

-This method will get called again anytime the state changes and we'll apply a new configuration for the new state each time.
+And that's it.
+This method will get called again any time the state changes and will apply a new configuration for the new state each time.

 Now in this example, we set different colors for the image and text in certain states.